department-of-veterans-affairs/vets-website/content/pages/health-care/about-va-health-care/dental-care.md

 ### Where do I go for VA dental care?

-We provide dental care to qualified Veterans at over 200 dental clinics across the country, including Alaska and Puerto Rico.
-[Find a VA dental clinic near you](https://www.va.gov/DENTAL/Dental-Clinic-Locations-Finder.asp).
+We provide dental care to qualified Veterans at over 200 dental clinics across the country, including Alaska and Puerto Rico. <a href="https://www.va.gov/DENTAL/Dental-Clinic-Locations-Finder.asp"><span class="usa-sr-only">This will open a new website.</span>Find a VA dental clinic near you</a>.

 <br>